The following fees apply to all students.

-Undergraduate cross institutional students are referred to Commonwealth supported places information.
+Undergraduate cross institutional students should refer to the Commonwealth supported places information page.

-Postgraduate cross institutional students are referred to Fee paying student fees information.
+Postgraduate cross institutional students should refer to the Fee paying student fees information above.

 - All fees are listed in Australian Dollars (A$).

-- Tuition and other fees for international students can be found at USC International fees and costs.
+- Tuition and other fees for international students can be found at UniSC International fees and costs.

 - Refer also to the Student Fees and Charges Policy and Student Fees, Charges and Refunds Procedures.